 Scene is composed of geometric structures with the building block of a triangle.
-Each triangle is projected, colored, and painted on the screen
+Each triangle is projected, colored, and painted on the screen light sources send off photons in all directions and hits camera

 Light vs. Eye vs. Object-Oriented Rendering